Day 1: Covering the Basics

 - 4 English courses (including lots of writing)

-- 3 science courses (usually, with labs)
+- 3 science courses (usually, a couple that had labs)

 - 2 or 3 social science courses (like history or geography)